Knowledge base

 How the FCA protects consumers

-A regulated firm can be ordered to refund interest, remove default markers from your credit file and pay compensation without you ever attending court.
+A regulated firm can be ordered to refund interest, remove default markers from your credit file and pay compensation, without you ever attending a courtroom.
 The mechanism is the FCA rulebook every authorised firm must follow.

 Self-employed borrowing: what lenders want to see